Chained computerized adaptive testing for the Force Concept Inventory: Discussion

 \subsection{Summary}

-To address the issues of the pre- and post-paradigm, we designed a Chain-CAT algorithm that sequentially links the results of each CAT administration in a course using collateral information.
+To address the limitations of the pre-post method, we proposed an alternative approach using a Chain-CAT algorithm that sequentially links the results of each CAT administration in a course using collateral information.
 We analyzed the efficiency of the Chain-CAT algorithm through numerical simulations of various progression models for the values of true proficiency.
 The simulation results showed that the Chain-CAT algorithm significantly improved the test efficiency in most of the progression models compared to the simple CAT without collateral information.
 The simulation results indicated that the accuracy and precision of the Chain-CAT are comparable to that of the pre-post method even when each test length is as short as 5 items when the test is administered 9 times; therefore, the total test length of Chain-CAT can be less than that of the pre-post method.
 This finding, however, is without imposing constraints of item balancing and item exposure control.
 When these constraints are imposed, we found that the efficiency of the Chain-CAT is lower than that of the pre-post method when the length of each of the nine tests is five items.
-These results suggest that the item bank should be expanded with new items or by incorporating other inventory items with high discrimination.
+These results suggest that the item bank should be expanded by adding new items or incorporating items from other inventories that have high discrimination and exhibit sufficient variability in difficulty parameters.